astropy/learn-astropy/src/contributing/contributing.md

 ### Template intro

 The first cell in every tutorial notebook is a markdown cell used for the title, author list, keywords, and summary.
-It should adhere to the following format:
+All of this information should be contained in a single cell and should adhere to the following format:

 ```
 # Title name